 E. REMOVAL OF CONTENT FROM THIRD PARTIESOfficial Weber State University accounts reserve the right to remove any content that violates the above guidelines and/or content that is unrelated to a thread, self- promoting or advertorial.
 Such content may be deleted at the discretion of WSU social media administrators.

-Author: University Communications
+Author: Marketing & Communications